 In this lesson, you'll learn how to use an e-book management tool to do a number of different things, from organizing your own e-book library to converting your e-book to a multitude of formats.
 The name of the tool is Calibre.
 Calibre lets you add stars and comments to the books you've downloaded, as well as convert unprotected e-book files from one format to another, so you can read books you've purchased on your smartphone, tablet, or e-reader.
 By the end of this lesson, you'll know how to use Calibre to convert your book to a number of different formats and fine-tune your metadata.
 You'll be amazed at how easy Calibre is to use!

 Publishing your own e-books is a business, and in Lesson 9 you'll look at the business end of things.
 There's always some paperwork required to start up a business, particularly on the Internet where you're dealing with online bookstores that could be anywhere in the world.
-Amazon is the world's biggest bookstore, and its headquarters are in the United States, so you'll look at their requirements first.
-They don't make the rules though—they only implement the ones set down by law.
+Amazon is the world's biggest bookstore, so you'll look at their requirements first.
 You'll also go through the business decisions that you'll have to make, including adding DRM, pricing your book, and whether you want to make your title exclusive to one store.
 The last part of the lesson will walk you step-by-step through the questions you'll answer as you upload and publish your book!

 This lesson opens up many virtual bookshelves for your new book as you learn how to select and work with an e-book distributor or aggregator.
 Even if you're an international author, aggregators can get you into any bookstore you want!
 It's an exciting time to be self-publishing, as there are many different options and tailor-made solutions.
 Even if you're starting out with a publishing budget of $0, your book can reach millions of readers.
 And if you're concerned about your technical skills, don't be!
 You'll also learn how a distributor can take care of everything for you.